RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: data-state="history" data-background-image="../images/Geoffery_Hinton.jpg" data-background-size="contain" data-background-position="right" data-audio-advance="-1" -->
 ## Geoffery Hinton

 [Geoffery Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) is a British-Canadian cognitive psychologist and computer scientist.
-In 1986 he popularized the frogtten backpopropigation algotihm for multi-layered perceptrons (MLPs).
+In 1986 he popularized the forgotten backpropagation algorithm for multi-layered perceptrons (MLPs).
 In 2012 his lab's success with _AlexNet_ on that year's _ImageNet_ challenge was a breakthrough for computer vision that sparked the current deep learning era.

 Along with Yoshua Bengio and Yann LeCun he is considered one of the "Godfathers of Deep Learning" and the three were awarded the 2018 Turing Award.